pasky/michi/README.md

 Our target size is under 500 lines of code (without user interface, tables and empty lines / comments).
-Currently, it can often win against GNUGo on 9x9 on an old i3 4-thread notebook.
+Currently, it can often win against GNUGo on 9x9 on an old i3 4-thread notebook, be about even with GNUGo on 15x15 on a modern higher end computer and about two stones weaker on 19x19 (spending no more than 30s per move).

 This is not meant to be a competitive engine; simplicity and clear code is preferred over optimization (after all, it's in Python!).
+But compared to other minimalistic engines, this one should be able to beat beginner intermediate human players, and I believe that a *fast* implementation of exactly the same heuristics would be around 4k KGS or even better.

 Michi is distributed under the MIT licence.
 Now go forth, hack and peruse!